 Every year, the average American sends over 1,000 pounds of everyday household refuse to landfills and/or incinerators.
-Aside from the fact that landfills and incinerators emit hazardous toxins and greenhouse gases into the environment, destroy wildlife habitats, and pose a major threat to human health (read more about the Impacts of Municipal Solid Waste here), trash is also a waste of the natural resources, energy, water, labor, and money used to produce the discarded materials and items.
+Aside from the fact that landfills and incinerators emit hazardous toxins and greenhouse gases, destroy wildlife habitats, and pose a major threat to human health (read more about the Impacts of Municipal Solid Waste here), trash is also a waste of natural resources, energy, water, labor, and money used to produce the discarded materials and items.
 For example, a 2014 study found that the amount of electronic waste discarded worldwide in one year was worth an estimated $50 billion in precious metals and resources.

 Fortunately, we have the power to do something about this.
 There are many easy ways to reduce household waste.
 With a little planning, thought, and creativity, you can significantly reduce your impact on the environment (and likely your wallet!) by cutting down on trash.

 Want to reduce your waste, but not sure how?
 We have compiled a list of 11 easy ways to reduce household trash.